CxELabs/M365HOL/instructions2.md

 The [Bulk Classification](#bulk-classification) exercise, shows how to manually classify, label, and protect content using the Windows integration features of the AIP client. :clock10: 5 min

+The [Security and Compliance Center](#security-and-compliance-center) exercise, will help you understand how to **Enable and Publish labels in the Security and Compliance Center** so they can be used with Mac, Mobile, ISVs (like Adobe PDF), and other unified clients.
+We will demonstrate this functionality using the Adobe PDF reader during the AIP Scanner CLP exercise. :clock10: 5-10 min

 The [AIP Scanner Classification, Labeling, and Protection](#aip-scanner-classification-labeling-and-protection) exercise, will show how to use the **AIP scanner in Enforce mode** to take advantage of features like Automatic Conditions to help you **Classify, Label, and Protect** the discovered information easily.
 This exercise has a dependancy on completion of the AIP Scanner Dicovery exercise. :clock10: 5-10 min

-The [Security and Compliance Center](#security-and-compliance-center) exercise, will help you understand how to **Enable and Publish labels in the Security and Compliance Center** so they can be used with Mac, Mobile, ISVs (like Adobe PDF), and other unified clients.
-We will demonstrate this functionality using the Adobe PDF reader. :clock10: 5-10 min

 In the [AIP Analytics Dashboards](#aip-analytics-dashboards) exercise, we will show how to **Monitor AIP Usage, User Activity, and Data Risk** using the new Azure Log Analytics dashboards built into the AIP Azure Portal. :clock10: 5 min